kujalk/Move_File/README.md

 # Move_File

-1. Moving File from Folder A to Folder B while renaming the already existing files
+1) To Move files from folder A to B

-2. Filtered only text file
+2) If file already there in destination, it will be renamed to <file name>-<date>.extension

-3. Source Folder and Destination Folder should be provided within the script
+3) If file is not already there, it will be moved with same name

-4. Renamed file will be in <original file name>-<date>.txt format
+4) In destination folder, it will create sub directories as it is in Source folder